 Recognising that you have might have one of these is the first step – because you can then do something about it.
 There are a lot of symptoms and signs that we can use to recognise the difference between normal anxiety and one of these heightened senses.

 For people with an anxiety disorder, feelings like stress, panic, and worry are longer lasting, more extreme, and far harder to control.
 Symptoms may also include feeling restless or agitated, panic attacks, having trouble concentrating or sleeping, sweating, shortness of breath, dizziness, and heart palpitations.

 Putting it another way, anxiety can feel like a spotlight in your mind shining on your deepest fears or worries all the time.
 Dealing with anxiety can be intense, and the impact can be debilitating.
 It can stop people living the life they want – whether that means not being able to work, see friends or, in the most severe cases, even leave the house.

 Excessive worry is the inherent core of generalised anxiety disorder (GAD).
 But what constitutes “too much” worry?
-In the case of GAD, it means having persistent anxious thoughts on most days of the week, on any subject you could potentially imagine.
+In the case of GAD, it means having persistent anxious thoughts most of the time, on any subject you could potentially imagine.

 The precise causes of these inter-related mental health issues aren’t fully understood as yet, although medical researchers think that there’s a probably a combination of several factors playing a role: